OML-Team/open-metric-learning/pipelines/README.md

 ## Building blocks of Pipelines

 Like every Python program Pipelines consist of functions and objects, that sum up in the desired logic.
-Some of them, like model or optimizer, may be completely replaced via config.
+Some of them, like extractor or optimizer, may be completely replaced via config.
 Others, like a trainer or a metrics calculator will stay there anyway, but you can change their behaviour via config as well.

-Let's say, you work with one of the Pipelines, and it assumes that a model must be a successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
-You have two options if you want to use another model:
+Let's say, you work with one of the Pipelines, and it assumes that a extractor must be a successor of [IExtractor](https://open-metric-learning.readthedocs.io/en/latest/contents/interfaces.html#iextractor) interface.
+You have two options if you want to use another extractor:
 * You can check the existing successors of `IExtractor` in the library and pick one of them;
 * Or you can implement your successor, see the section below for details.

 To see what exact parts of each config can be modified, please, visit their subpages.

-## How to use my own implementation of loss, model, etc.?
+## How to use my own implementation of loss, extractor, etc.?

 You should put a constructor of your Python object inside the corresponding registry by some key.
 It allows you to access this object in the config file by that key.

-Let's consider an example of using custom augmentations & model to train your feature extractor.
+Let's consider an example of using custom augmentations & extractor to train your feature extractor.

 Your `train.py` and `config.yaml` may look like this:
 ```python